-Pot pies are topped with a flaky pastry crust that hides a piping hot filling guaranteed to warm you and your tummy up on a cold winter day!
+Pot pies are topped with a flaky pastry crust that hides a piping hot filling guaranteed to warm you and your tummy!

 Chicken pot pies are nothing more exotic than creamed chicken or chicken stew covered with a pastry crust.
 They are most fun baked in individual ramekins but are equally delicious baked in a single dish.